-The easiest 5 of the year.
+A very easy 5.
 So much better than you think it could be.
-Maybe the recipe of the year.

 Recipe Notes for Easy Apple Cake